Crime Foreseeability Premises Liability Book Sample Chapter

 As discussed earlier, certain business types could be assigned the level of low foreseeability prior to being open just by the nature of the premises and sometimes the location of the operation.

 A low crime foreseeability level has an upward limit that will be tested as assaultive crime or attempts occur.
 If the quantitative and qualitative analysis supports a low probability of crime occurring, then existing levels of security are probably adequate.
 This opinion should be supported by a low fear of crime by the property inhabitants and the feeling of control over their environment.

 Most properties in the United States enjoy a low crime foreseeability level, with the possible exception of large cities, and certain sections of urban and resort areas.

 Moderate crime foreseeability is defined as a level such that after considering the nature of the premises, crime demographics, and location, a reasonable and thoughtful person would anticipate the possibility of assaultive crime while on the property.

-However, a moderate level of crime foreseeability should generate a comprehensive of security plan designed to reasonably prevent future crimes of a similar nature.
-A moderate level of crime foreseeability should be evidenced by an average amount of awareness and fear of crime by the premises users.
+However, a moderate level of crime foreseeability should generate a comprehensive security plan designed to reasonably prevent future crimes of a similar nature.
+A moderate level of crime foreseeability should be evidenced by an average amount of awareness and fear of crime by the users of the premises.